ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Link to download `R and R Studio <https://www.dataquest.io/blog/installing-r-on-your-computer/>`_

-**R Studio:** R Studio is an environment for running R code that is designed to be user friendly.
+**R Studio:** R Studio is another IDE, similar to PyCharm, but for running R code that is designed to be user friendly.

 Link to download `R and R Studio <https://www.dataquest.io/blog/installing-r-on-your-computer/>`_

-**Juptyer:**
+**Jupyter:**

-Juptyer is a web-based interactive development environment.
+Jupyter is a web-based IDE.
 That essentially means it’s a place to write code and store code that is online and can integrate well with GitHub and the cluster.
-You can code in multiple languages in Juptyer including Python and R. This is more commonly used by the Sim Science team than PyCharm.
-Information on installing and using Juptyer is in the Accessing the Cluster section below.
+You can code in multiple languages in Jupyter including Python and R. This is more commonly used by the Sim Science team than PyCharm.
+Information on installing and using Jupyter is in the Accessing the Cluster section below.

 .. _cluster_access: